Skip to content

 HTTP role administration

-Use this guide for the supported HTTP role-management surface: litestar_auth.contrib.role_admin.create_role_admin_controller(...).
+Use this guide for the supported HTTP role-management surface: litestar_auth.contrib.role_admin.RoleAdminExtension or litestar_auth.contrib.role_admin.create_role_admin_controller(...).

 Opt-in admin surface

-LitestarAuth does not auto-mount this controller.
-Import and register it explicitly, keep the default is_superuser guard unless you have reviewed a stricter replacement, and treat guard overrides as security-sensitive application code.
+LitestarAuth does not auto-mount role administration.
+Opt in with RoleAdminExtension or register the factory-built controller explicitly, keep the default is_superuser guard unless you have reviewed a stricter replacement, and treat guard overrides as security-sensitive application code.

 Contrib expectations